natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/personal.md

 **Prerequisites:** ***No** One Man Army*

 Trooper with Camaraderie selects one character to bond with.
-When that bonded charactere moves, **you may also move for free.**
+When that bonded charactere moves, **you may also move for free.** If that boned character fires, **you can also fire at -4 penalty to attack, and -1 penalty to damage.**

 > If your bonded character dies, you get the feat point back.
 >